DonKracho/ESPHome-component-iPixel-ble/docs/IPIXEL_COMMANDS_DEMYSTIFIED.md

 };
 ```

-### send image
+### Send Image
-The iPixel App can send raw franes png or gif files.
-If the file exceed 13 KB in size it
-has to be sent in chunks,
+The iPixel App can send raw frames, png or gif files.
+If the image size exceeds 12KB it has to be send in chunks.

 ```
 struct  send_image {